worldoptimizer/HypeTextPath/README.md

 #### 1. Download the Extension
 You can include the Hype TextPath Extension by either linking it via CDN or downloading it from the GitHub repository.

-**Content Delivery Network (CDN)**
+##### Option A: Content Delivery Network (CDN)

-Latest version can be linked into your project using the following in the head section of your project:
+The latest version can be linked into your project using the following in the head section of your project:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/worldoptimizer/HypeTextPath/HypeTextPath.min.js"></script>
 ```

-Optionally you can also link a SRI version or specific releases.
-Read more about that on the JsDelivr (CDN) page for this extension at [https://www.jsdelivr.com/package/gh/worldoptimizer/HypeTextPath](https://www.jsdelivr.com/package/gh/worldoptimizer/HypeTextPath)
+Optionally, you can also link a specific release or a version with SRI.
+For more details, visit the [JsDelivr (CDN) page for this extension](https://www.jsdelivr.com/package/gh/worldoptimizer/HypeTextPath).

-Learn how to use the latest extension version and how to combine extensions into one file at [https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions](https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions)
+Learn how to use the latest extension version and how to combine extensions into one file at [HypeCookBook - Including external files and Hype extensions](https://github.com/worldoptimizer/HypeCookBook/wiki/Including-external-files-and-Hype-extensions).

-**Option B: Download from GitHub**
+##### Option B: Download from GitHub
 1. Go to the [Hype TextPath Extension GitHub Repository](https://github.com/worldoptimizer/HypeTextPath).
 2. Download the latest version of `HypeTextPath.js` or `HypeTextPath.min.js`.
 3. Place the downloaded `HypeTextPath.js` or `HypeTextPath.min.js` file in your Hype project's `resources` folder.